Does the Melbourne Cup make an RBA rate change more likely?

 Until 2024, this happened every month.
 The Melbourne Cup, Australia's biggest horse race, always happens on the first Tuesday of November at 3pm, so a rate change has been possible every single Cup day.

-This year, the RBA switched to rate announcements 8 times a year - but one of those dates, 5 November 2024, still coincides with the Melbourne Cup.
+In 2024, the RBA switched to rate announcements 8 times a year - but Melbourne Cup Day has still been s scheduled day for rate announcements in both 2024 and 2025.
+The next announcement is on Tuesday 4 November 2025, coinciding once more with the cup.
 But does that make a rate rise more likely?

 The cynical view is that any rate rise will indeed be announced to coincide with the Melbourne Cup, because everyone's less likely to notice, what with all the booze and horses.